-The net assets of the Council have reduced slightly from £499m at 31 March 2020 to £471m at 31 March 2021.
+The net assets of the Council have increased from £471m at 31 March 2021 to £628m at 31 March 2022.

-Housing revenue account (HRA)
+Housing Revenue Account (HRA)

-The Council's Housing Revenue Account (HRA) achieved an operating surplus of £2.0m compared to a surplus of £1.8m in 2019/20.
-There was an increase in the surplus in 2020/21 due an increase in rental income, an increase in net gain on disposals and a reduction in interest costs.
-The surplus was used to fund capital expenditure and to repay debt, and after removing statutory accounting adjustments resulted in an overall decrease in the HRA balance of £0.8m.
+The Council's Housing Revenue Account (HRA) achieved an operating surplus of £1.3m compared to a surplus of £2.0m in 2020/21.
+There was a reduction in the surplus in 2022/23 due an increase in depreciation charge.
+Rental income was higher than last year as expected with inflation, these increases were offset by inflationary increases in day to day spending on staffing, repairs and maintenance.
+The surplus was used to fund capital expenditure and to repay debt, and after removing statutory accounting adjustments resulted in an overall increase in the HRA balance of £0.05m.

-HRA rental income was £15.2m in 2020/21, an increase on the £14.2m achieved in 2019/20.
-Expenditure on repairs and maintenance and housing management totalled £6.4m compared to £6.2m in 2019/20.
-Capital expenditure totalled £3.0m in 2020/21, largely on refurbishment and improvement works, compared to £5.1m in 2019/20.
+HRA rental income was £15.4m in 2021/22, an increase on the £15.2m achieved in 2020/21.
+Expenditure on repairs and maintenance and housing management totalled £7.2m compared to £6.4m in 2020/21.
+Capital expenditure totalled £7m in 2021/22, largely on new purchases, planned & cyclical works and improvement works, compared to £3.0m in 2020/21.

-Group accounts
+Group Accounts

-The Council are in the fourth year of joint working with the Royal Borough of Windsor and Maidenhead (RBWM) through our company, Optalis.
+The Council are in the fifth year of joint working with the Royal Borough of Windsor and Maidenhead (RBWM) through our company, Optalis.
 Jointly with the Royal Borough, WBC is able to control the operating, governance and financial policies of the organisation, and also able to appoint the board of directors of the company.